Czedros/Outbreak/SGAI_MK3/README.md

 AP dictates how much you can do per turn.
 It refills a little after every turn.
 This limits how much you can do per turn.

-Day and night cycles add changes to the game.*******
+Day and night cycles add changes to the game.
+More zombies spawn in at night.

 Obstacles include water and houses/walls.
 You are unable to move onto these tiles.

-You can heal orthogonally and diagonally, as shown by the shaded squares when you select the human.
+You can heal orthogonally and diagonally by clicking on the potion (upper right) and then on a zombie, as shown by the shaded squares when you select the human.
+Also, you can vaccinate yourself through the same method.

+Hit the compass for a map refresh.
+This randomly generates a new map.

+Use the arrows to redo move choices.

+Enjoy the delicious ambient music!

 ## Win Scenarios
 1. The human survives 50 turns without running out of food.